niladri2002/Smart_Voting_System/README.md

      6. The Flask server will start running on http://localhost:5000/.

 7. Smart contract is deployed in mumbai polygon matic Blockchain network.
-So there is no need to deploy again . if you want to deploy it again, you can deploy and make sure to update contract address in constants.js in consts folder under src folder.
+So there is no need to deploy again . if you want to deploy it again, you can deploy and make sure to update contract address in constants.js in consts folder under src folder in frontend.
 8. If you want to run frontend from hosted github page click this link https://sushanta-das.github.io/Smart-Voting-system/ otherwise if you want run frontend locally run frontend by npm run dev in frontend folder.